Evaluation Seasonal Cycle CMIP6

 Key Findings

-- IFS-NEMO-ER shows a substantial systematic cold bias of approximately 1.2–1.5 K year-round, representing the largest deviation among the models shown.
+- IFS-NEMO-ER exhibits a severe systematic cold bias of approximately 1.5 K throughout the entire year, representing the largest deviation among the evaluated models.

 Spatial Patterns